ADRE9/amlajan-server_quart/Readme.md

     - response : returns a list of objects containing all the
     provider

-[GET]  /getProviderById/{<string:pid>}
+[GET]  /getProviderById

-    -parameter : pid(pass the id of the provider) -response  : returns the user object of the specific id
+    -parameter : uid(pass the uid of the provider as a header) -response  : returns the user object of the specific uid

 [POST] /{<string:role>}/addUserdetails